aercolino/enzymes3/manual/Index.md

 Nzymes is completely independent from Enzymes and these two plugins can coexist, without ever interfering with each other.
 In fact, when you install Nzymes, it creates a global option with the current date, which it will later use to process only injections in posts created after that date.

-If you want to change that date, for example when you are migrating old Enzymes injections to new Nzymes injection, to make Nzymes process also old posts, just go to the Settings page and change the current page URL from `http.../wp-admin/options-general.php` to `http.../wp-admin/options.php`.
+If you want to change that date, for example when you are migrating old Enzymes injections, to make Nzymes process also old posts, just go to your Settings page and change the current page URL from `http.../wp-admin/options-general.php` to `http.../wp-admin/options.php`.

-Then, near the top of the page you should see the `__nzymes__global_options` entry, whose value would be something like this (but in one line)
+You'll get a long list of options, and near the top of the page you should see the `__nzymes__global_options` entry, whose value would be something like this (but in one line)

 ```
 {